rstudio/gt/README.md

 #### Code of Conduct

-Please note that the pointblank project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).<br>By participating in this project you agree to abide by its terms.
+Please note that the gt project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).<br>By participating in this project you agree to abide by its terms.